Thailand announces 1st cases of Zika-linked microcephaly

 BANGKOK, Sept.
 30, Kyodo

-Two babies in Thailand have been born with Zika-linked microcephaly, the first cases of their kind, the country's Health Ministry announced Friday.
+Two babies have been born in Thailand with microcephaly caused by Zika infections in their mothers, the country's Health Ministry announced Friday.

-The condition, which causes babies to be born with abnormally small heads, has been linked to Zika, a mosquito-borne virus which has been slowly spreading across Asia in recent months, and which saw a series outbreak begin to develop in South America in 2015.
+According to the World Health Organization, they are the first such births registered in Southeast Asia.

-Health Ministry officials said they had been monitoring four pregnant women, of whom two had given birth to babies with microcephaly.
-One of the four is still waiting to give birth.
+Microcephaly, which causes babies to be born with abnormally small heads, has been linked to Zika, a mosquito-borne virus which has been slowly spreading across Asia in recent months.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.